Q & A: Calibration Verification

-Additionally, the root mean square (RMS) calculations for DMM measurements of a random waveform will not match the RMS calculations for the VR9500 measurement of a random waveform.
-The DMM measures across a frequency range that will not match the frequency range of a random test performed by a VR9500.
+Additionally, the root-mean-square (RMS) calculations for DMM measurements of a random waveform will not match the RMS calculations for the controller’s measurement of a random waveform.
+The DMM measures across a frequency range that will not match the frequency range of a random test performed by a controller.
 This issue does not exist for sine waveforms, which makes sine test mode the obvious choice for calibration verification.

 What Options are Available for Calibration/Calibration Verification of Vibration Research Hardware Units?

 Calibration of Vibration Research hardware can only be performed at VR headquarters or at an approved sales and support office.

 There are several options for the calibration verification of Vibration Research hardware.
 The Vibration Research lab offers two levels of calibration verification:

 - An ISO/IEC:17025-2005 accredited calibration: the laboratory is accredited by A2LA to meet the requirements of ISO/IEC:17025-2017.
 Calibration certificates and reports are provided with the stated measurement uncertainty for each measurement taken.

 - A NIST traceable calibration certificate: no measurement uncertainty is included in the final report.